new-zealand-research-information-system/nzris-label-schemes-code-sets/README.md

 # NZRIS Label Schemes & Code Sets

 There are several label schemes available in NZRIS allowing for categorisation of data.
-All labels are captured in a single field on the grants-metadata record.
+All labels are captured in a single field per record in the _grants.csv file.
 The format of the field is as follows:

 •	**Label Value** (e.g. 220302 Electronic information storage and retrieval services)\
 •	**pipe delimiter**\